 Rust Fungus Identification

-Like the namesake, many of these pustules are rust-colored, but gardeners should also suspect rust if they see dry spots that are brown, orange, purple, red, or yellow.
+Many types of rust fungus disease affect specific annual and perennial flowering plants, but no matter the rust disease, gardeners can recognize this problem by observing the speckled masses that form on the surfaces of leaves.
+Like the namesake, many of these pustules are rust-colored, but gardeners should also suspect rust if they see brown, orange, purple, red, or yellow dry spots on foliage.

 Hybridizers are continuously developing new flower varieties resistant to rust fungus.
 If you’ve experienced rust for multiple growing seasons, it might be time to remove susceptible plants and replace them with these proven varieties:

-- Hollyhock- ‘Happy Lights’
+- Hollyhock 'Happy Lights’